 16 read: I love to read.
 I grew up reading constantly.
 I can still hear mom yelling at my older sister and I, “You girls get your noses out of those books and come help me clean the house!”.
 She usually did this on a Saturday morning when we were laying on our unmade beds reading one book or another.
 It has always been a way to escape into another world, not always better, but different than the one I currently inhabit.
 It was kind of a way to try on someone else’s life for the time it took me to read the book.
 I have discovered I really like reading books on my phone or Nook, because any book can be a large print book when my eyes get tired but I don’t want to stop reading yet.
 I have also come to enjoy listening to audiobooks occasionally.

 I “read” the most awesome book recently.
 Well, you guessed it, I really listened to it because that was the only version my library had and I was searching for a new audiobook to download to my phone and this one coincidently showed up and was available.
 The book is When GOD Winks: How the Power of Coincidence Guides Your Life by Squire Rushnell.
 I found it very enjoyable and thought-provoking.
 I started making my own list of coincidences that God had engineered in my life.

-Click on the book cover for an affiliate link to the Kindle version:
+Click on the book cover for an affiliate link to the book:

 17 grow: I am not a gardener, I do not grow things, not in the traditional sense anyway.
 I grew two children into responsible adults.
 I grow words into stories, some fiction and some non-fiction.
 I grow hats from yarn.
 Eventually, the hats get donated to the homeless and grow warmth in those less fortunate.
 I grow connections with new friends I meet while going about my life.
 I grow hope when I encourage others.
 I am not a gardener, but I do grow things, just not things planted in the ground.